 Whether it’s for cleaning, doing handyman work, or landscaping, there may be some type of work out there that you can do

 Word of mouth is one of the best ways to get information out that you are looking for work.
-Be specific in the type of under the table work that you’re looking for!
+Be specific in the type of under-the-table work that you’re looking for!

 Under The Table Jobs Don’t Always Pay Good Money

 Don’t search for cash only jobs just because you think they pay better or you’ll save a few dollars on taxes.
-Under the table jobs often pay less than jobs that require you to be on a company’s payroll or provide a 1099 for your services.
+Under-the-table jobs often pay less than jobs that require you to be on a company’s payroll or provide a 1099 for your services.

-I work as a 1099 independent contractor for multiple companies.
+I’ve worked as a 1099 independent contractor for multiple companies.
 That doesn’t mean I work under the table since I’m not an employee or on payroll, it just means that I report my own income to the government and pay my own taxes.
 An employer, on the other hand, would withhold your taxes and pay the government on your behalf.